-The Letters of Appointment of the non-executive Directors suggest that it is appropriate for Directors to retire and be nominated for re-election after three years of service.
-Subject to the recommendation of the General Meeting David Macfarlane, Patrick Firth, James Jordan and Tanja Tibaldi are seeking reelection to the Board at the 2017 Annual General Meeting on the basis they would have served more than nine years on 27 June 2017.
+The Letters of Appointment of the non-executive Directors suggest that it is appropriate for Directors to retire and be nominated for reelection after three years of service.
+Subject to the recommendation of the General Meeting David Macfarlane, Patrick Firth, James Jordan and Tanja Tibaldi are seeking re-election to the Board at the 2017 Annual General Meeting on the basis they would have served more than nine years on 27 June 2017.
 Christopher Waldron will also seek re-election having served for more than three years since previously being re-elected.

-The Board's Evaluation
+The Board's evaluation

 The Board, Audit Committee, and Nomination Committee undertake an evaluation of their own performance and that of individual Directors on an annual basis.
 In order to review their effectiveness, the Board and its Committees carry out a process of formal self-appraisal.
 The Board and Committees consider how they function as a whole and also review the individual performance of its members.
 This process is conducted by the respective Chairman reviewing each member's performance, contribution and their commitment to the Company.
 The Board as a whole reviews the performance of the Chairman.
 Each Board member is also required to submit details of training they have undertaken on an annual basis.
+Currently, no third party evaluation of the Directors effectiveness is undertaken.